vitaliym2009/1st-repo/README.md

 # 1st-repo
 lms repo
 This is learning purposes repo.
-The code that will bi in it can be defective so don't try to use it.
+The code that will be in it can be defective so don't try to use it.